Deglazing

 Can I deglaze a roasting pan?

-Absolutely.
-After roasting meat, place the roasting pan on two burners over medium heat.
+Yes.
+After roasting meat, place the roasting pan across two burners over medium heat.
 Add wine or stock and scrape the fond just as you would in a skillet.
 This is how you make gravy from a roasted chicken or turkey.

 Cook smarter